nlfiedler/zorigami/NOTES.md

         + entry name
 * file records
     - key: `file/` + SHA256 at time of snapshot (with "sha256-" prefix)
-    - length: size of file in bytes (0 if `changed`)
+    - length: size of file in bytes (absent if `changed`)
     - chunks: (absent if `changed`)
-        + offset: start of range in large file for this chunk
+        + offset: file position for this chunk
         + chunk SHA256
     - changed: SHA256 at time of backup, if different from key
 * chunk records